Generated open meadow tailwater scene representing Muddy Creek below Wolford Reservoir, not an exact location photo

 Fishability now: Muddy Creek fishability today

-Fishable now because the live gauge is falling, weather is mild, and no public alert is active.
+Not a strong choice now because the live gauge is stable, weather is usable, and a public alert may affect the plan.

 Flow observed